Eschatologue/CM_wiki/docs/equipment/adventuring-gear/item.md

 ### Chain

-Adventuring gear, 50 sp, M.
+Adventuring gear, 50 sp, M-

 As a Utilize action, you can wrap a Chain around an unwilling creature within 5 feet of yourself that has the Grappled, Incapacitated, or Restrained condition if you succeed on a DC 13 Strength (Athletics) check.
 If the creature's legs are bound, the creature has the Restrained condition until it escapes.
 Escaping the Chain requires the creature to make a successful DC 18 Dexterity (Acrobatics) check as an action.
 Bursting the Chain requires a successful DC 20 Strength (Athletics) check as an action.